Explaining how the Kp index relates to geomagnetic activity and the Northern Lights

 At best, the predicted Kp-value can give you a rough idea of what to expect, and so it can be handy for planning.

-If the predicted Kp-value for a given night is 1, it is unlikely you’ll see a colourful and dynamic aurora.
-However, if the predicted Kp-value is 5, odds are you'll see a beautiful display.
-This is a bit more complicated though.
+If the predicted Kp-value for a given night is 1, it is unlikely you’ll see a very dramatic aurora display.
+However, if the predicted Kp-value is 5, you might see a more beautiful show.
+However, this is a bit more complicated.

 When you are outside chasing auroras, it is way more useful to look at the real time space weather data, the speed and density of the solar wind (high is good), it's Bz-level (Bz south is good) and the local magnetic disturbance at Leirvogur Magnetic Observatory (more shaking is better).

-On a quiet night, a sudden gust of solar wind can lead to a lovely display seemingly out of nowhere.
+On a quiet night, a favourable Bz south component of the solar wind can lead to a lovely display seemingly out of nowhere.
 For 10-30 minutes on average, the activity might increase such that beautiful Northern Lights can be seen.
 At that particular moment, the measured local K-value is a lot higher than the resulting global Kp-average of the same three hour interval.

 It’s like measuring the average wind speed between three hours.
-A sudden gust of wind doesn’t necessarily have a large effect on the average.
+A sudden increase in activity doesn’t necessarily have a large effect on the average.

 So please, don't focus too much on the Kp-index.
 In fact, ditch it.